eassmus/BreakoutLang/README.md

 - The Racket "cond" being the only branching logic (because Racket brings back good memories)
 - Filepaths as primitives from Nix (because this is a great idea even for a non DSL)
 - Reverse Polish Notation for everything (including primitive operations) because why not and also ♥ Racket
+- Staged Functions (see examples)
+- Trivial multithreading (see examples)

 Planned features:

 - Somehow supporting direct access to the rust standard library
 - Trivial support for concurrency and multithreading (just a keyword to put a function in its own thread/greenthread)
-- "Staged" functions??? - idrk what this entails yet
 - Hopefully above average error messages
 - a REPL!?